sgohl/_old-lara/README.md

 #### Bash functions

-these functions provide an almost feeling of `composer` and `node/npm` as if they were natively installed.
+these functions provide an almost feeling of `composer` and `node/npm` as if they were natively installed but use docker run commands.

 ```
 source .bashrc